 Doctors, including oncologists, expressed concern over reluctance of people to go for cancer screening despite several appeals not to have misconceptions.

-At the 17th annual conference of Association of Medical Physicists of India, Tamil Nadu and Puducherry Chapter, in Madurai on Saturday, it was stressed that early detection was important in cancer treatment, and there need not be nay fear of getting diagnosed.
+At the 17th annual conference of Association of Medical Physicists of India, Tamil Nadu and Puducherry Chapter, here on Saturday, it was stressed that early detection was important in cancer treatment, and there need not be nay fear of getting diagnosed.

 Talking to reporters, Rohini Sridhar, Chief Operating Officer and Director of Medical Services, Apollo Speciality Hospitals, said that cancer was detected only at an advanced stage, making it difficult for giving treatment.